The EU Blue Card for Germany

 The law also eases various restrictions on foreign students who want to stay and work in Germany after completing their university studies.

-Important information on the new legislation has been posted on the website of the German Federal Office of Migration And Refugees at this link.
+Important information on the new legislation has been posted on the website of the German Federal Office for Migration and Refugees at this link.
 There is also a very informative FAQ page on the same website at this link.
 Information can also be found on other non-official websites.
 According to those sites, some of the main points are:

 EU Blue Card for Germany

 - To qualify for the Blue Card an applicant must have a university or college degree and an employment contract with a German company that pays a salary of at least €53,600 per year (2019).

 - For certain occupations that suffer from shortages of skilled labor the salary level is €41,808 per year (2019).
 This pertains to engineers, qualified communications and technology experts, medical doctors and certain other fields.

 - To hasten the process for qualified applicants there will be no “priority reviews”.
 This means that the time-consuming procedure of checking whether there are qualified Germans or non-German current residents that may be first in line for certain positions may be waived.

 - The Blue Card may initially be valid for up to four years.
 (If a work contract is shorter than four years the validity period may be shorter than four years.)
 An application for unlimited residence permit (Aufenthaltstitel) may be applied for after three years.
 If a Blue Card holder has sufficient knowledge of the German language (Level B1) he or she may apply for the unlimited residence permit after 2 years.